 About this Issue

 Healthcare technologies are rapidly evolving, producing new data types and innovative data uses.
-Data and technology can bring significant enhancements to the healthcare system, deepen patients’ and consumers’ engagement, and help to improve health outcomes.
-It is critical to analyze how sensitive health and wellness data affects individual privacy and understand what it means for doctors, researchers, and companies to responsibly use such data.
+Data and technology can bring significant enhancements to the healthcare system, deepen patients’ and consumers’ engagement and understanding about their health, and be used as part of initiatives meant to improve health outcomes.
+It is critical to analyze how sensitive health and wellness data affect individual privacy and understand what it means for doctors, researchers, and companies to responsibly use such data.

-Building on FPF’s previous work regarding Consumer Wearables and Wellness Apps and Devices, FPF is exploring issues at the intersection of health, data, and privacy.
-Of main focus are the privacy challenges related to the collection, use, and sharing of both medical data and data that falls outside of HIPAA regulation, i.e. health and wellness data.
+The FPF health team continues to build on its prior work on Consumer Wearables and Wellness Apps and Devices and Privacy Best Practices for Consumer Genetic Testing Services by exploring and addressing issues at the forefront and intersection of health, data, and privacy.
+Of main focus are the privacy challenges related to the collection, use, and sharing of both medical data and data that falls outside of the scope of HIPAA and FDA regulations.
 FPF brings together stakeholders to analyze how new technologies and data practices in the health ecosystem can impact individual privacy and promote the more effective and ethical use of data.

 - FPF sponsored the Refining Privacy to Improve Health Outcomes Symposium on October 26-27, 2017 in Durham, NC.
 The event — also sponsored by Intel Corporation, Information Accountability Foundation (IAF), Center for Democracy (CDT), University North Carolina at Chapel Hill, and Duke University, Triangle Privacy Research Hub — brought together leading experts in the fields of privacy, medicine, and data science to discuss how new technologies and data sources can improve health outcomes, while protecting individual privacy.
 The goal of the event was to propose specific law, policy, and practice changes to promote the more effective use of data for health research.